snek152/SwordSelection/README.md

 # Sword Selection - A Minecraft mod for Forge
 This all-new Minecraft mod adds in new medieval-inspired sword variations.
 Over time, many swords have popped up over the years, coming in new builds and forms.
 Sword Selection aims to add many of these famous and popular sword variations into Minecraft with some special twists.
 You can find the changelog and full list of features below.

+Version 1.0 of the Sword Selection mod has released!
+This mod is now fully functional and has been moved out of beta.
+This means that this mod is now a complete experience and can be playable to any extent.
+More features are still in the works, so stay tuned!

 # Features

+NOTE: The attack speed of a specific variation is the same no matter what the tier is.
+For example, all the sickles have the same attack speed.

 ### Sickles